llausa/coder_academy_terminal_app/README.md

   *GAH*!!!
 Open a new browser, login, and now check to see what needs to be done...
   That's really painful...

   Keeping track of what needs to be done is hard for anyone who has a normal job.
-Keeping track of to-do items is usually done in a calendar or on paper.
+Keeping track of to-do items is usually done in a calendar notebook or on paper.

   Losing your to-do piece of paper or forgetting your calendar notebook can ruin a day or set you back a lot.